morkev/THEAS/README.md

 Check :: Latitude
 Check :: Longitude

-Click now on "Add Source" and select the desired "Elevation" dataset for the body you are working with.
+Click now on "Add Source" and select the desired dataset for the body you are working with.

 Leave Sampling PPD with the default value.

-e.g., "if you are working with a crater such as Occator in Ceres, then you shall select the Occator crater dataset"
 ```

 Click on `Select File` to choose where to save the file and give it a name.
-Press the `Save` button to complete this operation.
+Press the `Save` button to complete this operation, and delete the first line of the file.
 Congratulations, you now have the dataset for the selected area.

 ## Usage
 - Install all the libraries and dependencies.
 - Add your dataset to the `datasets` folder.
-- In line 6 of class `graph-visualizer.py`, instantiate the name of the dataset you just added.
-  - Should look like this: `filename = "datasets/name_of_dataset.csv"`
+  - i.e.,: `filename = "datasets/name_of_dataset.csv"`
-- Run the class `graph-visualizer.py`.
+- Run the desired class using `python class_name.py`.
+  - e.g.,:`python topographic-surface.py` gives us the result below.

 ## Output
 ![Screenshot 2023-08-22 193436](https://github.com/morkev/jmars-3d-visualizer/assets/83437383/cb63fc43-7999-43af-bfed-597cd581a4f5)